staabm/staabm.github.io/_posts/2023-10-30-phpstan-filter-baseline.md

 It can be a good foundation for a conversation with management people, to give an idea where we are and where we are heading.

-## tackle the problem / filter the baseline
+## Tackle the problem / filter the baseline

 Depending on your dev-team focus you might want to work on different PHPStan errors.